Boini-shiva/Valentines-Card--DjangoWebApplication/README.md

 The Valentine’s Card project is a web-based application built using Django.
 It allows users to create and send personalized Valentine’s greeting cards.
 Users can customize messages, choose themes, and share cards digitally.

 # Features
-# 💌 Create Personalized Cards – Users can enter a custom message and select a theme.
+💌 Create Personalized Cards – Users can enter a custom message and select a theme.
-# 📷 Upload Media – Option to add images or GIFs to make the card unique.
+📷 Upload Media – Option to add images or GIFs to make the card unique.
-# 🎨 Predefined Templates – Multiple pre-designed themes to choose from.
+🎨 Predefined Templates – Multiple pre-designed themes to choose from.
-# 🌍 Share Cards – Share via a link or download the card.
+🌍 Share Cards – Share via a link or download the card.
-# 🛡️ User Authentication – Secure login/signup system (if included).
+🛡️ User Authentication – Secure login/signup system (if included).
-# 📜 Database Storage – Stores user-generated cards for easy retrieval.
+📜 Database Storage – Stores user-generated cards for easy retrieval.

 # Technology Stack
+# Backend:
-# Backend: Django (Python)
+Django (Python)

+# Frontend:
-# Frontend: HTML, CSS, JavaScript
+HTML, CSS, JavaScript

+# Styling:
-# Styling: Bootstrap (or Custom CSS)
+Bootstrap (or Custom CSS)

+# Database:
-# Database: SQLite (default Django DB)
+SQLite (default Django DB)

-# Deployment: Can be hosted on Heroku, Vercel, or PythonAnywhere

 # Project Structure